Ax8457/WriteUPs/Hackday2025_Qualifier/TheInternalBlog/README.md

 # The Internal Blog
 <p align="justify">The goal of this Web challenge was to find a way to steal bot's cookies.
 To do so, a blog website was deployed and vulnerable to XSS attack.
-No specific informations were provided in the description of the challenge, no source files.
-Even if the source code wasn't provided this WU will include source snippets for more precision in explanations </p>
+No specific informations were provided in the description of the challenge, no source files.</p>

 <p align="center">
   <img src="Screenshots/S1.png" style="width:50%">